Emma Caulfield: How The Buffy Star Joined The MCU

 Emma Caulfield brought a wonderful sense of humor to her character, quirky and fun, playing her fear of rabbits to the hilt.
 In fact, in one Halloween episode, her response to Xander advising her to wear something scary for Halloween was dressing up as a bunny.

 Emma Caulfield played Anya on Buffy for a little over five seasons, cementing her legacy as one of the show’s favorite and most loveable characters.
 Her sacrifice was a bitter end for fans, one that Caulfield eventually had to acknowledge.

 Leave it to Emma Caulfield to come up with this.
-In 2017, Entertainment Weekly published a Buffy the Vampire Slayer reunion with all its characters and Caulfield wrote up this wonderful eulogy for Anya.
+In 2017, Entertainment Weekly published a Buffy the Vampire Slayer reunion with all its characters.
+In it, Caulfield wrote up a wonderful eulogy for Anya.

 “Today we honor our fallen hero, ANYA.
 No made-up maiden name, no married name, no middle names, just ANYA.
 Though she was not an advocate for a single name moniker in life, it is this writer’s belief that ANYA would welcome the single-name diva status in death.
 ANYA was ahead of her time, not only as a soul, but also as a style icon.

 She began her life as a deceptively simple human.
 By all accounts, she was a loving wife, a fastidious homemaker, and a passionate animal lover.
 After a deep betrayal by both her man and her pet rabbits, she shifted effortlessly into a world class demon.